Agency worker or employee?

 If the agency insists and you are unwilling to participate in testing then we would recommend that you contact us.

 You are entitled to the following rights as a worker:

 - rest breaks and limits on working time

 - the National Minimum Wage

 - no unlawful deductions from wages

-- discrimination rights under the Equality Act 2010
+- protection from discrimination under the Equality Act 2010

 - health and safety at work.

 Additional rights under Agency Workers Regulations 2010 :

 The Agency Workers Regulations 2010, give agency workers the entitlement to the same, or no less favourable, treatment as comparable employees with respect to basic employment rights and working conditions.
 Some of these rights apply on day one of an assignment, others after a 12-week qualifying period.